gbmhunter/blog/content/electronics/circuit-design/filters/passive-filters/index.md

 Another way to reduce the reduction in noise immunity due to the resistor in the RC low-pass filter is **to make the capacitor as large as practically possible** (for a particular cut-off frequency).
 Both the resistance and the capacitance influence the cut-off frequency.
 If you increase the capacitance by 10x, and reduce the resistance by 10x, you get the same cut-off frequency, but far better noise immunity since the source impedance is not altered as much.

-**Another consideration is the effect of the increase in source impedance (due to the resistor in the RC filter) when connecting the output to something like a [microcontroller ADC](/electronics/circuit-design/adcs).** The input impedance of an non-buffered ADC pin on a microcontroller is usually somewhere between `\(20-500k\Omega\)` (note that this is usually variable, and can change with sampling rate).
+**Another consideration is the effect of the increase in source impedance (due to the resistor in the RC filter) when connecting the output to something like a {{% link text="microcontroller ADC" src="/electronics/circuit-design/adcs" %}}).** The input impedance of an non-buffered ADC pin on a microcontroller is usually somewhere between `\(20-500k\Omega\)` (note that this is usually variable, and can change with sampling rate).
 This will form a resistor divider with the RC filter resistance, increasing the ADC measurement error.
 As a general rule, **you want the RC filter resistance to be much lower than the ADC input impedance**.

 <p>$$ R_{RC filter} << R_{ADC} $$</p>